Champii/og/README.md

 # Quick overview

+This language aim to save developer time as much as possible by implementing syntactic sugar like templates or auto return.
+It might borrow some concepts from functionnal languages like function composition or currying.

 This is a quick and dirty syntactic coloration made by hand in optic to highlight main features of the language, please don't judge me  (Or better, please contribute to make a better one :] )

 ![Overview](https://github.com/Champii/og/raw/master/docs/_media/overview_color.png)